baffou/PhaseLAB_doc/docs/source/GUI.rst

 The image numbers to be saved should be indicated, separated by comas or spaces.
 Colon symbols can be used.
 For instance: ``1, 3, 10, 15:20, 32``.

-Then, click on the check boxes to chose whether the |OPD|, the intensity, or both images should be exported.
+Then, click on the check boxes to choose whether the |OPD|, the intensity, or both images should be exported.
 Choose a prefix for the names of the files to be saved, and a save folder.

 The button overview does not export anything on the hard drive disk.
 It just displays all the images of the series in one figure.